Please view these information tabs to learn more about a Mason Sullivan Clock Movement

 Although they are now out of business we can still replace the clock movement.
 The movements were not their own anyway and the movement producers are still in business for the most part.
 The German manufacturers are making the same movements as they did 40 years ago in other words.
 A new movement will last longer than even the very best overhaul by the best clock maker.
 The movement would be half the price of even a cleaning on the old unit and be brand new instead.

 The first step is to ignore any names on the clock movement and only pay attention to the numbers.
 Match the numbers on the ID page to see who made it.
 It may or may not have a M/S number on the back plate itself on the low right.
 If it is a M/S numbering system it would be followed by an X at the end of the number and go straight to the conversion chart.
 It will say something like 3325X or similar.
-This is if your clock movement has the Mason Sullivan number system only.
+This is if the clock movement has the Mason Sullivan number system only.
 As explained the exclusive M/S numbers were used only in the later years.
 Prior to this it would have the M/S name and the real makers numbering system.
-If you do not have an X in the number it is most likely a Hermle movement so go to that web page to match it up.
+If do not have an X in the number it is most likely a Hermle movement so go to that web page to match it up.

 The clock movement is most likely a Hermle movement in disguise.
 The new unit can ship the same business day if ordered early enough, comes oiled already.
 It will have its chains or cables if its a floor clock movement, comes with instructions and support to install the unit.